ktmud/perfect-code/content/landing/code.md

 ```javascript
 require.register('booking/index', function(exports, require, module) {
 exports.track = require('booking/track');
 exports.env = require('booking/env');

 exports.init = require('booking/runner');
 exports.setup = exports.init.setup;
 });
 ```

+Note that:

-- File path as module name (no confused module names!)
+- The name you passed to <TMPL_JS_MODULE> will be registered as module name (no confused module names!)
-- Must omit suffix
+- Must omit suffix, must use absolute path, because we want to use this argument directly as module name.
-- relative path in `require()` were converted to absolute path (for statical analysis)
+- Relative path in `require()` were converted to absolute path (for static analysis)
 - If required a directory, will use `directory/index.js`

 ### Why CommonJS over AMD?